wmcdonald404/wmcdonald404.github.io/_posts/2024-02-24-aws-cli-configure-with-sso-profiles.md

 ---
-title: "Configure the AWS CLI with SSO and multiple profiles"
+title: "Configure the AWS CLI with SSO and multiple user profiles"
 tags:
 - amazon
 - aws